Nudryk/Basic-KeyLogger/README.md

 # 💻Basic-KeyLogger

-It's a basic KeyLogger in Python
+It's a basic KeyLogger in Python !

-He listen silently each key pressed in background and save logs in a TEXT file nammed "keylog.txt"
+The PynPut library is needed but installed automatically at the launch of the KeyLogger with PIP.

-The PynPut library is needed but installed automatically at the launch of the KeyLogger
+He listen silently each key pressed in background and save logs in a TEXT file nammed "keylog.txt".
+Special Key are saved in this format : '''[Key.Esc]'''